What Are the People Like?

+For starters, we’re very friendly.
+In fact, we were named one of America’s friendliest cities in 2017 by Travel & Leisure magazine.
+We’re down-to-earth, hard-working and like to have fun.
+We’re also an ethnic melting pot that celebrates our heritage every summer in a series of lakefront festivals, including German Fest, Irish Fest, Indian Summer, Polish Fest and Festa Italiana.
 Though most Milwaukeeans are American by birth, they are proud of their cultural heritage.
 Thirty-eight percent of Milwaukee residents report having some German ancestry.
-Other ethnic groups include: African (15 percent), Polish (13 percent), Irish (10 percent), English (5 percent), French (4 percent), Italian (4 percent), Hispanic (11 percent), Asian and Pacific Islander (4 percent) and Native American (1 percent).
-Racine has a rich ethnic heritage as well.
+Other ethnic groups include: African (15 percent), Polish (13 percent), Hispanic (11 percent), Irish (10 percent), English (5 percent), French (4 percent), Italian (4 percent), Asian and Pacific Islander (4 percent), and American Indian (1 percent).
+Racine has a rich ethnic heritage of its own.
 It was home to the largest Danish settlement in the world outside of Denmark and continues to have a strong Danish community.

 Native Americans were the first to realize the beauty of Milwaukee’s location at the mouths of the Kinnickinnic, Menomonee and Milwaukee rivers.
 They called it “Milwaukie,” which means “where the waters meet.”
 Its natural harbor and lightly wooded bluffs made it a perfect location.
 By 1817, Milwaukee was already a cosmopolitan village with an estimated 300 people representing a variety of tribes, including the Sac, Fox, Chippewa, Ottawa, Winnebago, Menomonee and Potawatomi.
 They speared fish in the three rivers and grew wild rice in the grassy swamps where Milwaukee’s downtown now stands.